 Naturally, second language acquisition is the acquisition of a second / foreign language that occurs in everyday communication, free from teaching or leaders, teachers.
 There is no uniformity in the way.
 Each individual acquires a second language in his or her own way.
 Interaction requires language communication and encourages language acquisition.
 Two important features of natural language acquisition or spontaneous interaction are occurring in everyday communication and free from deliberate systematic leadership.
 This happens with the students in East Barito regency, they learn English as their second language from Youtube`s video.
-The result can be various based on their comprehension.
+The results can be various based on their comprehension.

 Ellis (1986) uses the terms acquisition and learning to distinguish whether a person has language skills through acquisition or learning.
-Acquisition refers to unconscious acquisition of language, while learning refers to conscious acquisition of language. until Krashen (1987) set it as one of the hypotheses / predictors of success in the SLA Theory he proposed.
-Krashen said that linguistic input factors are the most important factor (input hypothesis), but affective factors are filters (affective filter hypothesis) that allow these inputs to be utilized or not in the learning process.
+Acquisition refers to unconscious acquisition of language, while learning refers to conscious acquisition of language.
+Krashen (1987) set it as one of the hypotheses / predictors of success in the SLA Theory he proposed.
+Krashen said that linguistic input factors are the most important factors (input hypothesis), but affective factors are filters (affective filter hypothesis) that allow these inputs to be utilized or not in the learning process.
 So, affective factors play a role as determinants of input acquisition.
 Second language acquisition based on natural thing is also appropriate, but there are several ways to learn second language.
-First, the role of formal environment in second language acquisition.
-Second, the role of informal environment in second language acquisition.
+First is the role of formal environment in second language acquisition.
+Second is the role of informal environment in second language acquisition.

-The role of formal environment in second language acquisition.
+The role of formal environment in second language acquisition (incomplete sentence).
 In mastering a language, both through the process of acquisition and learning, the language environment cannot be ignored, the involvement of the language environment is needed.
 The involvement of the formal language environment in the process of acquiring a second language, according to Ellis (1986), has two aspects.
-Both aspects are (1) the sequence of the acquisition of the second language itself and (2) the success in mastering the second language.
+These aspects are (1) the sequence of the acquisition of the second language itself and (2) the success in mastering the second language.
 Ellis explained that the sequence of development of the second language acquisition in the acquisition of language is an absolute sequence of levels and must be passed by language learners in the framework of mastering the second language.

 The role of informal environment in second language acquisition.
+(Is it the heading or incomplete sentence as in the above paragraph?)
 In the previous discussion, it was explained that the informal environment plays a large role in the acquisition of second languages.
 The role concerns the problem of the existence of the informal environment as input material and also for monitors.
 The informal environment is very diverse.
 The informal environment is related to this which is limited to those who tend to play a more important role in terms of second language acquisition.
-Some of these environments are environment (1) foreign speaker language,
+Some of these environments are (1) foreign speaker language,

 (2) teacher language, (3) parents and (4) learner peers.
 The foreign contact environment provides a role in language acquisition.
 This role can be seen from what was stated by Ellis (1986), that the language of foreign speakers has similarities to the language of the parents of the learners.
-The similarity lies in the characteristics of simplification and adjustment
+The similarity lies in the characteristics of simplification and adjustment.

-Krashen (2002) there is a contribution of formal and informal environments for second language learning.
+Krashen (2002) states that there is a contribution of formal and informal environments for second language learning.
 In these studies, two sorts of linguistic environments are contrasted: artificial, or formal environments, found for the most part in the classroom, and natural or informal environments.
 It is not simply the case that informal environments provide the necessary input for acquisition while the classroom aids in increasing learned competence.
 Both formal and informal have contribution in second language acquisition and learning by students.